openjck/domainspy/README.md

 To add a domain, run `wt edit domainspy`.
 Access the secrets from the settings menu and add your new domain to the comma-separated `DOMAINS` list.

-### Updating

-To use the latest version of domainspy on Webtask, pull the latest code and then run the installation command again.

 ### Test

 Run `npm test`